 End of the year storage - At the end of the academic year, all items must be removed from the trunk room by the date posted in order to prepare for summer storage.
 All items left in the trunk room after this time will be considered abandoned and will be discarded.

 Summer storage - Over the summer, or while studying away from campus, storage is handled by a local company that charges a nominal fee for each item stored.
 More detailed information about the summer storage program will be provided during the academic year.
 Grinnell College does not store items for non-resident students over the summer.

 Storage for leaves of absence - Students taking a leave of absence during the academic year need to remove all items from the trunk rooms.
 These students should contact C & K Transfer at 641-236-3418 directly to arrange off-campus storage or arrange for shipping items home (see below).

-Packing and Shipping Student Belongings - Total Choice Shipping is available to pack and ship student belongings due to leaves of absence or any other unexpected need.
+Packing and Shipping Student Belongings - Total Choice Shipping is available to ship student belongings due to leaves of absence or any other unexpected need.
 They are located at 812 Commercial St., Grinnell, Iowa 50112 and can be reached at 1-800-284-2564.